 The basic principle by which PTP performs time transfer is described in the PTP standard.
 However, the standard does not stipulate how to operate in the presence of packet delay variation.
 DPSync adds its own proprietary filtering algorithms to provide accurate timing transfer in the presence of PDV, network re-routes and other conditions.

-The ACS9521 DPSync can act as either a PTP GM clock or as a PTP OC.
-The role can be decided automatically as part of a clockselection mechanism, or by configuration by the host code.
+The ACS9528 DPSync can act as either a single or dual channel.
+The configuration is controlled by the host code.

 PTP messages